realvjy/nxt-lnk/README.md

 # Nxt Lnk

+**Custom bio links for creatives who love coding.
+Made this first to use for my own weblinks vjy.me/lnk**

-next lnks is created as custom alternative for linktree, bio and other shortner platform.
-Check live version here [vjy.me/lnk](https://vjy.me/lnk)
+A perfect custom alternative for linktree, bio and other shortner platform.
+Check live version here [nxtlnk.xyz](https://nxtlnk.xyz)

-Pull requests are very welcome.
-Also make sure to check out the issues for feature requests if you are looking for inspiration on what to add.
+Pull requests are always welcome.
+In case you want inspiration or new features on what to add, check out the issues for feature requests.

 Coffee fuels coding ☕️